bartek-ciesielski/redux-unsplash-live-search/README.md

 ## Features

 Application uses Usplach API to search photes with live hints.
-After sendig a query it returns matching photos wich can be expanded in modal.
+After sendig a query it returns matching photos which can be expanded in modal.

 ## Creator